postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Upgrading your account

-If you have a free account, you can upgrade it by navigating to [Postman](https://go.postman.co/) and clicking **Upgrade** in the top-right corner.
+If you have a free account, you can upgrade it by navigating to [Postman](https://go.postman.co/) and selecting **Upgrade** in the top-right corner.

-If you have a paid account, you can upgrade your Postman plan by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and clicking **Edit Plan** on the right.
+If you have a paid account, you can upgrade your Postman plan by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and selecting **Edit Plan** on the right.

 [![Edit plan option in billing dashboard](https://assets.postman.com/postman-docs/billing-dashboard-edit-plan-v9.1.jpg)](https://assets.postman.com/postman-docs/billing-dashboard-edit-plan-v9.1.jpg)